Uvacoder/uvacoderportfolio32/README.md

-# Owen Bick's Website
+# Owen Bick's Website CDN
-This is the code for my personal website.
+This is the CDN branch for my website.

-You can view it at [owenbick.com](https://owenbick.com).
+The main website is located at [owenbick.com](https://owenbick.com).